by Sandy Swegel

 But there are ways to keep enjoying fresh sweet basil all winter, besides the obvious strategies of drying or freezing the herbs.

-Start seeds in a small window box planter now.
+In order to have windowsill basil you need to start seeds in a small window box planter now.
 This planter starts outside and comes into a bright windowsill as soon as temperatures go below 40 or so.
 Strew an entire packet of seeds over the soil.
 You will be growing the basil to a size somewhere between micro-greens and full-sized.
 The seed should germinate quickly and with regular watering, young plants will start to develop and should be several inches high by frost.
 Once inside, you can cut them down to the bottom leaves with scissors and the young plants will keep regrowing.
 If it gets really cold outside, you have to move the plants away from the window because the basil will freeze if they are leaning again the glass.
 If the basil gets buggy with aphids, you can bring the entire container to the kitchen sink and give it a shower.

 Mason Jar Basil